dennismwagiru/wikimedia-takehome/README.md

 ## Your task

 In `index.php`, `App.php`, `api.php` `main.js`, and `styles.css` you will find
 TODO comments.
-Using 90 minutes of your time, your task is to work through the *specific subset* of TODOs that were given to you in your Greenhouse instructions (e.g.  TODO A and B in main.js).
+Using 90 minutes of your time, your task is to work through TODOs.
 For any TODOs that you didn't have time to complete, please leave some comments informing us of your approach if you had more time.

 Please use your creativity and judgment to show us how you fix bugs, add features, document code, and refactor a not-so-well-written codebase.

 ## How your response will be evaluated

-We are most interested in seeing how you think about the specific subset of TODOs that were given to you in your Greenhouse instructions rather than whether you have written perfect code in a very limited amount of time.
+We are most interested in seeing how you think about the TODOs rather than whether you have written perfect code in a very limited amount of time.
 Specifically, here are some areas we will broadly check: